Healthy recipes①

 Promotes blood circulation and improves sensitivity to cold

-The spicy ingredient, sanshool, dilates blood vessels and promotes blood circulation, which can help improve sensitivity to cold and improve metabolism.
+The spicy ingredient, sanshool, dilates blood vessels and improves blood circulation.

 Antibacterial and antiseptic effects